promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 {% exclamation %} For more information, see [How to Configure an Environment With Multiple Network-Cards (Multi-NIC)]({%latestadmurl%}/network-multi-nic.html)

 # Ports
-GigaSpaces uses TCP/IP for most of its remote operations.
-The following components within GigaSpaces require open ports:
+GigaSpaces XAP uses TCP/IP for most of its remote operations.
+The following components within XAP require open ports:

 {: .table .table-bordered .table-condensed}
 | Service | Description | Configuration Property | Default value |